 Thursday, February 28, 7:00pm

 Mary E. Marburger Science and Engineering Auditorium (S100)

 Professor of Nuclear Engineering and Radiological Sciences, University of Michigan

 Professor of Physics, University of Michigan

 Consortium Director, Consortium for Verification Technology

-Dessert reception will follow this talk.
+Dessert reception followed this talk.

 When Cisler’s life and the aims of the Holley Foundation were considered, it seemed the best way to honor his memory would be to focus the Holley resources on the improvement of science education, especially in the pre-college years.
 In addition to his membership on the Foundation Board, Cisler was also director of the Thomas Alva Edison Foundation, an organization dedicated to inspiring and rewarding an interest in science among youth.

 The focus on pre-college science education fits particularly well at Lawrence Tech.
 LTU's Marburger STEM Center provides a variety of programs for K-12 students to spark their interest in science, technology, engineering and mathematics (STEM) and nurture the success in these fields.
 Among them are eXtreme Science Saturdays, which offers hands-on workshops in chemistry, biology, and computer science; annual summer technology camps for high school students; Robofest, an annual international youth robotics competition; and the Blue Devil Scholars Program in partnership with the Detroit Public Schools Community District and Southfield Public Schools.